 If the person you are looking for may be in another county jail you can check the other Colorado county jails in our Colorado County Jail Guide: Colorado County Jails

 A mugshot, also called a jail booking photograph, is the photograph taken by the police when you get booked into jail.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and jail booking number will be in the photos, and they’re stored at the jail.